 At PeerPower, we are on a mission to empower students, parents, teachers, and administrators with better information that we believe will lead to better educated students and (quite literally) a better world.

-To date, we have set out on that mission by calculating and being the exclusive provider of percentile scores from Virginia Standards of Learning, Maryland PARCC, and Massachusetts MCAS standardized test scores.
+To date, we have set out on that mission by calculating and being the exclusive provider of percentile scores from California CAASPP, Maryland PARCC, Massachusetts MCAS, and Virginia SOL standardized test scores.
 (Want us to add your state's percentiles?
 Contact us!)

 Does that mean we think state standardized tests like Virginia's Standards of Learning or the Common Core tests - called PARCC and Smarter Balanced Assessment - are a perfect measurement of what students learn?